saylesss88/nix-book/src/nix/hardening_networking.md

 </details>

-The following sets up dnscrypt-proxy using DoH (DNS over HTTPS) with an oisd blocklist, they both come directly from the Wiki:
+The following sets up dnscrypt-proxy using ODoH (Oblivious DNS over HTTPS) with an oisd blocklist:

 Add `oisd` to your flake inputs: